Information last updated 11/4/2021

 Ingredients for authorized COVID-19 vaccines can be found via this CDC link.
 Individuals with allergies to any of the vaccine components should discuss concerns with their healthcare provider before receiving the vaccine.

-19. Does the virus protect against strands like the SARS-CoV-2 Delta variant?
+- Does the vaccine protect against strands like the SARS-CoV-2 Delta variant?